-Healthy living improves every aspect of life – from the physical, to the mental and emotional too.
+Healthy living improves every aspect of life – from the physical to the mental and emotional.

 Tenets of Living a Clean Lifestyle

-But what does living a clean lifestyle, actually mean?
-As we head into the holiday season – and approach a brand new year – begin taking stock of these important aspects of health and wellness to see if there’s some “cleaning up” to be done.
+But what does living a clean lifestyle mean?
+As we look at our daily health habits, we begin taking stock of these essential aspects of health and wellness to see if there’s some “cleaning up” that needs to be done.

 Eat a well-rounded diet